Outside of Queensland or Overseas – subclass 489 & 190 Visas

 Business and Skilled Migration Queensland

-- Have an occupation on the QSOL – skills in demand and meet any specialisations, skill sets or years of experience requirements outlined on the QSOL
+- Have an occupation on the Outside of Queensland or Overseas and meet any specialisations, skill sets or years of experience requirements outlined on the QSOL

 - Hold valid Queensland and Australian licenses, registrations or memberships for your nominated occupation that allows you to immediately work in Queensland in your nominated occupation.